metraction/pharos/README.md

 Pharos is an open-source platform, designed to automate the security scanning, vulnerability management and compliance reporting.

-It pull running containers from Prometheus, enriches data with contexts important for the deployments, provides information on Grafana dashboards and creates tickets, based on the rules defined by the organization.
+It pulls running containers from Prometheus, enriches data with contexts important for the deployments, provides information on Grafana dashboards and creates tickets, based on the rules defined by the organization.

 ![Pharos Architecture](docs/whitepaper/images/architecture.png)